KITE-anonymous-user/KITE/README.md

 ### source
 + This folder contains the source code running on the malicious unit(PCB board prototype) for touch-based attacks.
 ### cases
-+ This folder contains two end-to-end attack cases, including the corresponding videos and descriptions.
++ This folder contains the demos of two end-to-end attack cases, including the corresponding videos and descriptions.
 ### The resonant frequency of IMU in COTS devices.md
 + This file records the resonant frequency of 28 COTS devices.